Washington, D.C., hardcore

 Washington, D.C., hardcore, commonly referred to as D.C. hardcore, sometimes styled in writing as harDCore, is the hardcore punk scene of Washington, D.C.
 Emerging in late 1979, it is considered one of the first and most influential punk scenes in the United States.

 History

-Punk and harDCore

 Punk in Washington, D.C., found its origins in the district's former centers of 1960s counterculture.
 Georgetown University became a key location due to its heavy student population and student radio station, WGTB.
 The station was run under little supervision from the university administration, and therefore became a voice in the early 1970s for cultural radicalism that had faded since the end of the 1960s.
 Dupont Circle, becoming more known for its diverse and LGBT-inclusive community, also became important, as well as socially-restless Adams Morgan.